 I fire a 45 cubic foot flat top kiln at my home studio.
 At my farm studio in Wisconsin, I maintain several kilns, stoneware, hard brick salt kiln and a classic wood fired anagama.
 Wood fring has been curtailed at this time.
 We love the "Minnesota Flat Top"design.
 Mel worked for years with Nils Lou/, Oregon the inventor of this classic kiln design..
 Mel made the first tiny version of the kiln, and worked to make various variations of the basic design.

 Several kiln sites located in the Fujien province of China, where the region's finest white tea leaves are grown, generated bowls for the purpose of drinking the legendary whisked beverage.
 Called Chien Yao bowls, they are characterized by subtle glaze effects, such as brown and silver streaking referred to as "partridge feathers" and "hare's fur" and silvery splashes of iron crystals called "oil spot," that rise up to the surface during cooling.
-Both sections of this 3-month exhibition will include a collection of 1000-year-old Chinese teabowls, glazed with the illusive iron saturated glazes.
+Both sections of this 3-month exhibition included a collection of 1000-year-old Chinese teabowls, glazed with the illusive iron saturated glazes.
 Also on exhibit will be recovered ceramic vessels from shipwrecks in the Philippines that date from the Sung to the Ming Dynasties.
 People will be able to view these archeological finds as related to the story of iron glazes.
 Part II will feature fine examples from the brown-and-black-glazed ceramics of Mel Jacobson and Joe Koons.
 This part of the show will feature glazes that have not been reproduced in nearly 1,000 years.
 Only three examples of the Yohen tenmoku exist in Japanese collections to date.
 However, this iridescent effect will be well represented in the show.